10 Boston Playwrights You Should Know

 As a writer, Rivera fuses poetry, magical realism, American history, and satire and absurdist comedy, “experimenting in wit and lunacy to capture the paradoxes of contemporary social relations.”
 His play Goliath: A Choreopoem dives into the life of a veteran as he faces the consequences of actions rooted in American masculinity and imperialism.
 As an Assistant Professor at Boston University, Rivera teaches performance studies with a focus on race, sexuality, and gender in U.S. American cultural production.

 Rockwell’s writing is grounded in character-driven storytelling that aims to “disrupt complacency, foster cognitive empathy, and cultivate hope.”
 An alum of BU’s Playwriting MFA, she also recently earned second place for the Paula Vogel Playwriting Award, for her play The Tragic Ecstasy of Girlhood, which was produced at Boston Playwrights’ Theatre in 2018.

 Valdes’ work has been featured across the US and UK and has developed plays with Company One and Huntington Theatre Company here in Boston.
 He is currently working on Downtown Crossing, a play that is based on interviews and community meetings with local immigrants and immigrants rights’ advocates, exploring the joys, fears, and pride of living life undocumented.

 Alberdi is a Mexican-Basque playwright & dramaturg who frequently writes about being queer, being Mexican, and/or being brought up Catholic.
-Also a poet, he was the recipient of the Many Voices Fellowship at the Playwright’s Center, among other development opportunities that have led to work such as ¡Mamágua!, which is a coming-out story that blends supernatural horror and theatrical humor.
+Also a poet, he received a commission from The Boston Project, and also was a finalist for the the Many Voices Fellowship at the Playwright’s Center.
+Other development opportunities have led to work such as ¡Mamágua!, which is a coming-out story that blends supernatural horror and theatrical humor.